First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 He turned to the crowd.
 "You.
 Sound the summons."

 A young man near the front broke away, sprinted toward the watchtower.
-Moments later, three horn blasts echoed across the settlement—deeper than the first, measured and deliberate.
+Moments later, three horn blasts echoed across the settlement, deeper than the first, measured and deliberate.
 The Council's call.

 Torven nodded and followed.

-The Council Hall squatted at the settlement's heart, the largest structure they had: a dragon skull for foundation, ribs forming the ceiling like claws reaching overhead.
+The Council Hall squatted at the settlement's heart, the largest structure they had, a dragon skull for foundation, ribs forming the ceiling like claws reaching overhead.
 The scale-reinforced door was thick enough to stop arrows, built to last forever.

 It showed cracks now.
 No materials remained to patch them.
+The door stood open, waiting.

 Varn led them through.
 The other hunters followed, Torven last.
+The door closed behind them, heavy and final.

 No one spoke.